The Celebrity Apprentice

 The Celebrity Apprentice is an American television reality competition series.
-It was a variation of The Apprentice series, hosted by then real estate developer (later 45th president of the United States) Donald Trump from 2008 to 2015, and actor and former California Governor Arnold Schwarzenegger from January to August 2017, when it was canceled.
+It is a variation of The Apprentice series hosted by real estate developer Donald Trump from 2008 to 2015, and actor and former California Governor Arnold Schwarzenegger from January to August 2017, when it was canceled.

 Like its precursor, the show's opening theme song is "For the Love of Money" by The O'Jays.
 Unlike its precursor, Celebrity Apprentice consists of celebrities as competing apprentices rather than unknowns.
 Some of the celebrities featured are contemporary while others have been out of the public eye for some time.
 They compete to win money for a charitable organization of their choice, and come from various mass media fields, including radio and television and professional sport.

-The Celebrity Apprentice was linked in seasons to its precursor TV show, The Apprentice, which consisted of seasons one to six and season ten.
-The Celebrity Apprentice consists of seasons seven to nine and eleven to fifteen.
+The Celebrity Apprentice is linked in seasons to its precursor TV show, The Apprentice, which consists of seasons 1–6 and season 10.
+The Celebrity Apprentice consists of seasons 7–9 and 11–15.

 Format

-The format of The Celebrity Apprentice followed that of the original The Apprentice, outside of housing arrangements; there was no communal living space, and celebrities were not required to live in the city during filming, allowing them to maintain their own appearance schedule which may have caused them to miss out on tasks at times.
-The two teams were given separate suites near the boardroom which they can use for planning and other activities related to the tasks.
+The format of The Celebrity Apprentice follows that of the original The Apprentice, outside of housing arrangements; there is no communal living space, and celebrities are not required to live in the city during filming, allowing them to maintain their own appearance schedule, which may cause them to miss out on tasks at times.
+The two teams are given separate suites near the boardroom which they can use for planning and other activities related to the tasks.

-Additionally, the celebrities as contestants were not vying for a job, but instead each had selected a charity for which they were playing.
-The winner of each season got a large donation made to that charity by the host, but in addition, winning project managers may also have received additional charity money by winning a task, either as a fixed amount set by the host and/or a participating business, or by the total charitable take they made on the task.
-The host also had discretion to provide charity funds to eliminated celebrities as a consolation prize.
+Additionally, the celebrities as contestants are not vying for a job, but instead each selects a charity for which they are playing.
+The winner of each season gets a large donation made to that charity by the host, but in addition, winning project managers may also receive additional charity money by winning a task, either as a fixed amount set by the host and/or a participating business, or by the total charitable take they make on the task.
+The host also has discretion to provide charity funds to eliminated celebrities as a consolation prize.